-I want to emphasize that this probably isn't the case.
+We want to emphasize that this probably isn't the case.
 That is, the hearing test is probably accurate and the fitting probably appropriate.
-This is what your Audiologist does for a living and what he or she went to college eight years (or more) for.
 However, fitting hearing aids to impaired ears is a matter of many detailed ingredients and we can sometimes fail to get every detail correct.
 Having a second person take another look at the fitting can sometimes uncover something that might help.
 What sounds 'normal' to many hearing impaired people is how they hear without hearing aids, or how they heard with their old hearing aids.
 New hearing aids won't necessarily sound normal to you.